gverse/gverse/README.md

 #### What's an OGM?

 An OGM enables developers to work with their graph models through idiomatic objects provided by their native programming language.
-It is similar in concept to Object-Relational Mapping (ORM) libraries such as [TypeORM](typeorm.io), [Sequelize](http://docs.sequelizejs.com/) or [Hibernate](https://hibernate.org/) but with some fundamental differences ([see below](#gverse-vs-traditional-orms)).
+It is similar in concept to Object-Relational Mapping (ORM) libraries such as [TypeORM](typeorm.io), [Sequelize](http://docs.sequelizejs.com/) or [Hibernate](https://hibernate.org/).
+[See Gverse vs ORMs](#gverse-vs-traditional-orms)).

 #### Features